mobiliabrus/zk/docs/vocabulary.md

 **But for** the storm, we would have arrived at the theatre earlier.

+**But for** the help and support of her peers, Sue would not have succeeded in her project.

 ##### turn to sb 求助于某人

 We can meet the body's need for salt from natural sources without **turning to** the salt bottle.</br>